-Policies related to actions taken, and actions planned and targets set for the next reference period, and described in Appendix 1 of AXA IM Sustainable Finance Disclosure Statement related to consideration of PAI at both entity and product levels, have been approved the relevant governing bodies in a continuous manner in the previous years under the AXA IM RI Governance process, and - where relevant - shared or validated by AXA IM Management Board.
+Policies related to actions taken, and actions planned and targets set for the next reference period, and described in Appendix 1 of AXA IM Sustainable Finance Disclosure Statement related to consideration of PAI at both entity and product levels, have been approved the relevant governing bodies in a continuous manner in the previous years under AXA IM RI Governance process, and - where relevant - shared or validated by AXA IM Management Board and shared with and acknowledged by the Executive Management of AXA IM Deutschland in June 2024.
 The relevant governing bodies are described in sub-section "Governance & committees" of section I regarding AXA IM approach to integrate sustainability risks.

 Methodologies and data sources to select, identify, and assess the PAI are mentioned in sub-section 1.
 "Identification and prioritization of PAI" of Section II of AXA IM Sustainable Finance Disclosure Statement.
-AXA IM Sustainable Finance Disclosure Statement is available on AXA IM website:
+AXA IM Sustainable Finance Disclosure Statement is available on AXA IM website: Sustainable Finance | AXA IM Corporate